tpendragon/vlms-on-hpc/README.md

 This is a set of scripts that can be used to run text recognition (OCR/HTR) on Princeton's high-performance computing clusters.

 The main goal is to
-- Download images from a IIIF endpoint
+- Download images from a IIIF endpoint or folder of PDF files
 - Download an open-source model from HuggingFace Hub
 - Recognize text in the images and save them as markdown